Sonny Angel

 Sonny Angel is a line of cherub figurines created by Japanese toy manufacturer Toru Soeya, the CEO of the Japanese company, Dreams Inc. The name is derived from Soeya's nickname, 'Sonny'.
+The company also produces many other popular figurines, such as "Smiski" dolls and "Cable Bites."
 Sonny Angels are sold in blind boxes, with figures featuring different headgear and occasionally different outfits in various collections.
-The slogan of Sonny Angel is, "he may bring you happiness."
+The slogan of Sonny Angel is, "he may bring you more happiness."

-Sonny Angels are often purchased as collectibles.
-Some Sonny Angels are resold for far more than their original retail value and are often exchanged or resold at trading events and online resale platforms.
+Sonny Angels are often purchased as collectibles, and are especially known for their high resale prices, even though their original retail cost is relatively cheap.
+Many figurines are resold for far more than their initial price and are often exchanged or resold at trading events and online resale platforms.
+Towards the end of 2019, over 20 million units were sold worldwide, and sales have only continued to increase.

 Origins

 Sonny Angel was launched on May 15, 2004.
-The figurine started as an 18-centimeter (7-inch) doll and was inspired by the character Kewpie.
-Sonny was later transformed into a 7-centimeter (3-inch) minifigure and is now sold in over 33 countries.Sonny Angel was first designed to offer comfort to young working women in Japan during a time of economic uncertainty.
+The figurine started as an 18-centimeter (7-inch) doll and was largely inspired by the miniature, cherub-like character Kewpie, which was first created in 1909.
+Sonny was later transformed into a 7-centimeter (3-inch) mini figure and is now sold in over 33 countries.
+"Animal Series Ver.
+1," featuring the figurines dressed up in animal hats, was the first official mini figure series sold.

+Sonny Angel was first designed to offer comfort to young working women in Japan during a time of economic uncertainty, instead of being designed for children.
 The figurines were released during Japan's mild recession, which eventually got worse during the 2008 financial crisis.
+Due to their origins in Japan, the figurines are known as "Healing Dolls," intended to bring brightness and comfort into one's daily life.

 The Sonny Angel figurines are sold as blind boxes, a category of collectible product that makes the contents of the package a mystery until it is opened.
 The concept of the blind box originated commercially in the 1980s, inspired by the Japanese tradition of "Fukubukuro", which translates to "good luck bag".
-The blind box industry originated in the early 99century in Japanese department stores with collectible cards.
+The blind box industry originated in the 1990s in Japanese department stores with collectible cards.
 With a concurrent rise in the popularity of fashion toys, the industry attracted further investment and gained attention from both merchants and investors.
 Early versions of the blind box concept were seen in Gashapon toys, where small blind-box capsule toys were dispensed through vending machines.